Highlights. Online consumers spend the most on clothing & accessories, followed by home furnishings, consumer electronics, and personal care products.

 Americans often select different online resources when shopping for different products, purchasing groceries from a different website than they purchase shoes.

-- Walmart earns the most online grocery sales revenue at $5.81 trillion.
+- Walmart earns the most online grocery sales revenue at $7.76 trillion in 2024.

 - Americans spend 488% more on Amazon than they spend at Walmart, the second-highest performing online retailer.